Lane Stadium: West Side press box expansion

-New Video Scoreboard
+New video scoreboard

 In time for the start of the 2013 season, a new "Hokie Vision" video scoreboard was installed.
 This board is completely LED and the screen itself would completely contain the size of the old scoreboard.
 There are four pylons holding up the board: the smaller, center two were used as the pylons for the old board and the outer two (both larger) are used in addition to the original pylons to hold up the new board.
 This new scoreboard ranks third largest college football scoreboard.

-Bleacher Replacement
+Bleacher replacement

 A portion of the East stands' bleachers were replaced in Spring/Summer of 2017.

-Frank Beamer Statue
+Frank Beamer statue

 During the 2018 season, Virginia Tech unveiled a commissioned statue of former head coach Frank Beamer in front of Lane Stadium's main entrance.
 The statue was erected to pay tribute to Beamer who coached at his alma mater for 29 seasons, winning 238 games and guiding the Hokies to 23 straight bowl games.
 The former coach was inducted into the College Football Hall of Fame in 2018.